peroxy/AvtoNetScraper/README.md

 # AvtoNetScraper
 Scrapes car information from Slovenian car website [AVTO.NET](https://avto.net) and stores it into a local sqlite database.
+This was developed to store all avto.net car ads into a database and analyze them.
+This is not meant to be used when buying a car and getting notifications when a new car pops up.
+It can definitely be modified and made to be used for that purpose though.

 ## How to run
 ### Requirements